intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 | -----------------------| ------------------------------------------------------------------------|
 | `Returns`      | Return the current XPU backend type string.|

-The following example demonstrates setting the XPU backend type as `GPU` and checking its value on the machine, while GPU backend is installed by `pip install intel-extension-for-tensorflow[gpu]`.
+The following example demonstrates setting the XPU backend type as `GPU` and checking its value on the machine, while GPU backend is installed by `pip install intel-extension-for-tensorflow[gpu]==1.2.0rc0`.

 ```
 # TensorFlow and Intel® Extension for TensorFlow*